Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Discussion and conclusions

 \section{Discussion and conclusions}

 Gravitational waveforms extracted from an NR simulation are always in some arbitrary BMS frame.
 This is due to gauge choices made during the setup and evolution of the NR simulation.
 SpEC simulations, when extracted via extrapolation or evolved with CCE, are no exception.
 Because of these gauge choices, the power of the dominant mode leaks into higher order modes.
 These features are not expected from analytical models, as all of them are constructed in a center-of-mass gauge.
-These gauge effects needs to be fixed in order to avoid gauge artifacts affecting the extracted waveforms.
+These gauge effects needs to be fixed to directly compare numerical and analytical waveforms.
+This also simplifies numerical waveforms by gauging away the oscillations seen in Fig.~\ref{fig:amplitudefig}.

 For this work, we focused on waveforms evolved using the CCE method.
 We presented an improvement in the procedure of fixing the PNBMS frame of CCE waveforms from the SXS catalog.
 Previous studies have demonstrated the use of BMS charges to fix the BMS frame.
 In particular, the supertranslations were fixed using the PN Moreschi supermomentum charge, rotations were fixed using the angular velocity derived from waveforms, and boosts along with translations were fixed using the CoM charge.
 These charges are computed numerically from the Weyl scalars, and thus all the BMS freedom was fixed.